-2018 Update: We still stand by this discussion of how to keep your work life separate from your personal life — but you may also want to check out our most recent discussion of work-life boundaries.
+2019 Update: We still stand by this discussion of how to keep your work life separate from your personal life — but you may also want to check out our most recent discussions of work-life boundaries, as well as our discussion of where do you draw the line between personal and private at work.

 I read somewhere recently that people are well-advised to keep their office keys separate from their home keys.
 While I’ve never done that, I started thinking about the different ways that I have tried to keep my personal life separate from my professional life, and thought it might be a fun topic for an Open Thread.